 A comfortable fit means less physical stress on the breasts, which helps the body relax and respond well to oxytocin, the hormone responsible for releasing milk.

 Motif’s goal is to help mom have the most comfortable pumping journey possible.
 Our handy flange sizing chart helps you determine your best fit.
 Be sure to review each size option to choose the one that will fit best.

 Flanges are sized in millimeters (mm).
-It should be slightly larger than the nipple measurement to allow for movement.
-Its also important to measure BOTH nipples, as just like in breast size, symmetry is not always part of the equation.
+Again, it should be slightly larger than the nipple measurement to allow for movement.
+It’s also important to measure BOTH nipples, as just like in breast (and bra) size, symmetry is not always part of the equation.